Interactive Dot Product of Two Vectors

 That description probably doesn't help much.

-It tells us how far to go in it's direction.
+a vector tells us how far to move in it's direction.

 How to Find the Dot Product